AlphabetsAlphabets/UMA/README.md

 # Why use UMA?
 UMA has the ability to download any media you are currenly playing.
 Such as a song you really like.
 Just enter "download" in the terminal and it will download the desired file into a directory called "media".

+# UMA's development
+UMA is still in development, as most things are still unusable.
+Currently working features are as follows:
+1. A working player system,
+2. Choosing another video,
+3. Replaying the video.